northomics/pepFunk/README.md

 Suggestions are always welcome and can be directed to Caitlin Simopoulos at csimopou@uottawa.ca.

-Push requests are very much encouraged.
+Pull requests are very much encouraged :)

 ## Required R packages:
 - `rhandsontable`